Sikh architecture

-Sikh architecture is a style of architecture that was developed under the Sikh Confederacy and Sikh Empire during the 18th and 19th centuries in the Punjab region.
-Due to its progressive style, it is constantly evolving into many newly developing branches with new contemporary styles.
-Although Sikh architecture was initially developed within Sikhism its style has been used in many non-religious buildings due to its beauty.
-300 years ago, Sikh architecture was distinguished for its many curves and straight lines; Shri Keshgarh Sahib and the Sri Harmandir Sahib (Golden Temple) are prime examples.
+Sikh architecture is a distinctive style of architecture that developed under the Sikh Confederacy and later flourished during the Sikh Empire in the 18th and 19th centuries, primarily in the Punjab region.
+Due to its progressive nature, Sikh architecture has continued to evolve over time, giving rise to several new branches and influencing various contemporary architectural styles.Although Sikh architecture was originally developed as part of the religious and cultural expression within Sikhism, its aesthetic richness and symbolic elements have led to its adoption in many secular and non-religious buildings as well, admired for their beauty and structural harmony.
+300 years ago, Sikh architecture was distinguished for its many curves and straight lines; Keshgarh Sahib and the Harmandir Sahib (Golden Temple) are prime examples of traditional Sikh architecture.

 Background

-Sikh Architecture is heavily influenced by Mughal and Islamic styles.
-The onion dome, frescoes, in-lay work, and multi-foil arches, are Mughal influences, more specially from Shah Jahan's period, whereas chattris, oriel windows, bracket supported eaves at the string-course, and ornamented friezes are derived from elements of Rajput architecture.
+Sikh architecture is heavily influenced by elements of Mughal and Islamic styles.
+Features such as the onion dome, frescoes, inlay work, and multi-foil arches are derived from the Mughal period, particularly during the reign of Shah Jahan.
+In contrast, features like chattris, oriel windows, bracket-supported eaves at the string-course, and decorative friezes reflect the influence of Rajput architecture.

+Early British authors, such as Thomas Henry Thornton, wrote disparaging reports on Sikh architecture, which impacted its reception and these views continue to the present-day.

+Description

 Apart from religious buildings, Sikh architecture includes secular forts, bungas (residential places), palaces, and colleges.
 The religious structure is called gurdwara (a place where the Guru dwells).
 The word gurdwara is a compound of guru (guide or master) and dwara (gateway or seat).
 So, it has an architectural connotation.
 Sikh gurdwaras are generally commemorative buildings connected with the ten gurus in some way, or with places and events of historical significance.
-Some examples are Gurdwara Dera Sahib (halting place), in Batala in Gurdaspur district.
+Some examples are Gurdwara Dera Sahib (encampment place), in Batala in Gurdaspur district.
 It was erected in memory of the brief stay of Guru Nanak along with his companions on the occasion of his marriage.
-Gurdwara Shahid Ganj (Martyr's Memorial) in Muktsar in Faridkot district commemorates the cremation spot of Sikhs who were killed in a battle between Guru Gobind Singh and the Mughals in 1705.
-Gurdwara Shish Mahal (hall of mirrors) in Kiratpur in Ropar district was made where Guru Har Kisan was born.
+Gurdwara Shahid Ganj (Martyrdom Memorial) in Muktsar in Faridkot district commemorates the cremation spot of Sikhs who were killed in a battle between Guru Gobind Singh and the Mughals in 1705.
+The Gurdwara Shish Mahal (Palace of Mirrors) in Kiratpur, located in the Ropar district of Punjab, marks the birthplace of the eighth Sikh Guru, Guru Har Krishan.

-There are over 500 historical gurdwaras.
+There are over 500 historical gurdwaras across India and Pakistan, many of which are associated with significant events in the lives of the Sikh Gurus.

+There are four broad categories regarding shape and layout of Sikh shrine architecture: